 As a former music teacher, I know it’s hard to quantify the amount of preparation and mental energy that goes into just one hour of teaching music.
-All of the prep mixed in with sweet, joyful moments from students, and blissful musical moments, and it all becomes bittersweet.
+All of the preparation and hard work mixed in with sweet, joyful moments with students is bittersweet.
 I’m betting you can relate.
 In fact, most of the music teachers I’ve met can be described as:

 Most music teachers I know are expected to fill multiple roles; music program director, sound engineer, accountant, accompanist, instrument repair technician, etc. Working to the point of burn-out is easy to do in a society that glorifies it.

 I can relate to that unique teacher stress.
 My first few years of teaching were a whirlwind.
 I’d been left with a music program that had no curriculum or long-term planning of any kind.
 The “provided curriculum” was literally a copy of the state standards.
 So I had to start from scratch.
 After several years of teaching experience, and after earning a master’s degree in curriculum and instruction.
 Armed with this knowledge and several years of experience, I realized that I wanted to help teachers who found themselves in the same position I’d been in my first year of teaching.

 Mostly, I wanted other music teachers to know that they weren’t alone.
 I could help.

 So, I quit teaching and started my own business to do just that.
 Owning and operating a small business is the perfect fit for my introverted personality.
 I get to chat with music teachers all over the world, share my resources, and research music education topics from the solitude of my home office.
 Best of all, I get to read messages from teachers about how their students are begging to play the Musical Mansion or how my Basics Series helped bring a musical concept to life.
 My vocation allows me to do what you’re all doing right now, making a difference in children’s lives through music.